 Blockchains have many use cases, but they are not the solution for everything.
-As a first rule of thumb to keep in mind if you are thinking about integrating blockchain technology with your project, you should take a moment to think... 'does my project use a database'?
+As the first rule of thumb to keep in mind if you are thinking about integrating blockchain technology with your project, you should take a moment to think... 'does my project use a database'?
 If the answer is no, then odds are that blockchain technology is not right for your project.
 If your project does require the use of a database, and also has multiple users who interact with it, who need to trust one another - then incorporating blockchain technology may very well make sense.

-Here are some of the use cases that are being focused on by some of the the top projects in the blockchain and crypto space:
+Here are some of the use cases that are being focused on by some of the top projects in the blockchain and crypto space: